novasearch/wiki.novasearch.org/wiki/NovaSearchServices.md

 Overview
 --------

-**Nova SearchServices** is a set of APIs that allows the creation of applications that feature extraction for images and text, indexing and retrieval.
+**NovaSearchServices** is a set of APIs that allows the creation of applications that feature extraction for images and text, indexing and retrieval.